jrrlokken/maskup/README.md

 - GraphQL Playground: https://api.maskup.joshualokken.tech/api/graphql
   - [Backend README](https://github.com/jrrlokken/maskup/blob/master/backend/README.md)

 The backend is Keystone.js with a GraphQL API, and data is hosted on MongoDB Atlas.
+Images are hosted on Cloudinary.
+Email service is Twilio Sendgrid.
 The marketplace is a Next/React app.
 Both are hosted on a Digital Ocean droplet.

 Tests are in the \__tests\__ directories, and are written with Jest and Enzyme.